CVS Health to close hundreds of drugstores

 Some will be traditional pharmacies that offer retail products as well as some health care services.
 Others will be dedicated to customer primary care, and the company will break out an enhanced version of its “HealthHUB” locations.

 The company started introducing those stores a few years ago.
-They include health care workers like dietitians and are geared toward helping customers monitor chronic conditions like diabetes and stay on top of their health.
+They include health care workers like dietitians, community rooms for things like yoga classes, and the stores are geared toward helping customers monitor chronic conditions like diabetes and stay on top of their health.

-CVS Health also sells insurance and runs prescription drug plans for big clients like insurers and employers, in addition to its retail business.
+CVS Health said Thursday that it expects to take an impairment charge of between $1 billion and $1.2 billion in the fourth quarter for the closures.
+That charge won’t affect the company’s earnings forecast.

-Shares of Woonsocket, Rhode Island-based CVS Health Corp. rose $1.30 to $94.03 Thursday morning while broader trading indexes dipped.
+Shares of Woonsocket, Rhode Island-based CVS Health Corp. rose 2% to $94.66 Thursday while broader trading indexes dipped.

 Follow Tom Murphy on Twitter: https://twitter.com/thpmurphy